mykidong/cascading-parquet-avro-scheme/README.md

 # Usage
-For instance, in the classpath, Avro Schema File '/META-INF/avro/item-view-event.avsc' would look lik this:
+For instance, in the classpath, Avro Schema File '/META-INF/avro/item-view-event.avsc' would look like this:

  ```json
  {